Byron/btank/src/md/research.md

 * core hooks allow to choose environments, or make fundamental business logic decisions (e.g. *PIPELINE_CONFIG/core/hooks/pick_environment.py*)
 * tank does 'app' configuration at runtime (and makes them available), whereas bprocess is doing it before runtime.
 Both would combine well, so there might be no need to use bprocess for anything app related.
 * 'shotgun_entitytype.yaml' environment file to configure in-browser RMB menus
+* pipeline configurations are entities in shotgun, created by the API, pointing to the tank location on a per-project basis.
+This is where sandboxes are setup.
+They might support environment variables.

 ## Goals at first glimpse
 * Install it within the standard dependencies assembly, initially there might be no way around the redundant configuration issue.
 After all, tank must be able to find its manifest files.